 Laminoplasty is a spinal surgery that may be recommended to individuals who have been diagnosed with severe cases of spinal stenosis.
 The goal of laminoplasty is to relieve pressure in the spinal canal, and thus relieve the pain, weakness, numbness and tingling that are common in cases of spinal stenosis.

-There are other options available for spinal stenosis pain relief that can be scheduled as an alternative to laminoplasty and other invasive open-spine surgeries.
-We at Laser Spine Institute offer minimally invasive, outpatient procedures that can relieve nerve impingement in the spinal canal and have you back on your feet in hours instead of months – ready to face the world and get your functioning lifestyle back again.
-For a free MRI or CT scan review, and to learn more information about our facility, contact us today.
+There are other options available for spinal stenosis pain relief that can be scheduled as an alternative to laminoplasty and other invasive open spine surgeries.
+At Laser Spine Institute, we offer minimally invasive, outpatient procedures that can relieve nerve impingement in the spinal canal, helping you to find relief from neck and back pain.
+For a free review of your MRI or CT scan, and to learn more information about our facilities, contact us today.